 (1) Charges.
 A charge is filed when it is received in the office of the Department.

 (2) Other Documents.

 (a) Who Serves.
-The Director shall cause to be served (delivered) all papers issued by the Department.
+The Director or Division Director shall cause to be served (delivered) all papers issued by the Department.
 Parties shall be responsible for serving their own papers.

 (b) How Served.
 Service of papers other than charges may be made personally, by first-class mail, by certified or registered mail with return receipt requested, by facsimile transmission, or by leaving a copy with a person of suitable age and discretion at the office, principal place of business, or residence of the person to be served.
 If service is made by mail, the papers shall be deposited in the United States mail addressed to the person upon whom they are served with postage prepaid.
-Service by mail shall be deemed complete on the third day following the day the papers are placed in the mail, unless the third day is a Saturday, Sunday or legal holiday officially recognized by either the City of Seattle or the U.S. Postal Service in which event service shall be deemed complete on the first day other than a Saturday, Sunday or legal holiday following the third day.
+Service by mail shall be deemed complete, and documents received, on the third day following the day the papers are placed in the mail, unless the third day is a Saturday, Sunday or legal holiday officially recognized by either the City of Seattle or the U.S. Postal Service in which event service shall be deemed complete on the first day other than a Saturday, Sunday or legal holiday following the third day.

 (c) Proof of Service.
-Proof of service may be made by written acknowledgment of service, by the affidavit of the person who personally served the papers or who mailed the papers, or by a certificate of mailing signed by the person who caused the papers to be mailed.
+Proof of service may be made by written acknowledgment of service, by the affidavit of the person who personally served the papers or who mailed the papers or by a certificate of mailing signed by the person who caused the papers to be mailed.

 (d) Upon Whom Served.
 All papers served by the Department or by any party shall be served upon all parties and upon the agent designated by a party or by law.
 An attorney entering his or her appearance or withdrawing as representative for any person shall notify the Department and all parties or their attorneys of his or her appearance or withdrawal in writing.

 (3) All Notices to be in Writing.
-All notices issued by the Department in the implementation of the Seattle Civil Rights Ordinances shall be in writing and shall be served upon the parties to a charge in accordance with subsection (2) of this section.
+All notices issued by the Department in the implementation of the Seattle Civil Rights and Labor Standards Ordinances shall be in writing and shall be served upon the parties to a charge in accordance with subsection (2) of this section.

 SHRR 40-050.
 WHO MAY REPRESENT PARTIES

 In the procedures prescribed by this Chapter (SHRR Ch.
 40), a party may designate an individual over the age of 18 to be his or her representative, and must inform the Department in writing of that individual’s name, address and telephone number.
 The designated representative will exercise the rights of the party.
 Communication with the designated representative is communication with the party.
-A party may also be represented by a bona fide officer, partner, agent, or full time employee of an association, partnership, or corporation.
+A party may also be represented by a bona fide officer, partner, agent or full time employee of an association, partnership or corporation.

-It is unlawful for any person who is not an active member of the Washington

-State Bar to practice law in this state.
-RCW 2.48.150.

-(2) If a city department is to be represented by an attorney, such representation must conform to the requirements of the City Charter.
+If a City department is to be represented by an attorney, such representation must conform to the requirements of the City Charter.

-(2) The role of a party’s representative, including an attorney or legal intern, in the investigation and conciliation efforts of the Department is limited to advising his or her client and to making recommendations to the Department.

 SHRR 40-055.
 DEPARTMENT'S FUNCTION

-The Department administers the Seattle Civil Rights Ordinances to accomplish their purposes.
+The Department administers the Seattle Civil Rights and Labor Standards Ordinances to accomplish their purposes.